xchem/fragalysis-stack-behaviour-tests/README.md

     npx playwright test --update-snapshots

+## Debugging the Playwright (UI) tests
 You can do a lot of debugging using the built-in UI/browser: -

     npx playwright test --ui

+You can also investigate CI failures by downloading the **playwright-report** artifact, unpack it, and then run `show-report`, naming the unpacked directory.
+This will allow you to inspect the failures including comparing screen snapshots (this is a really cool feature!): -

+    npx playwright show-report ~/Downloads/playwright-report

 ---